-Fairy Falls Trail (AKA Beal Falls or Shingle Falls) is a 5.1 mile loop trail located near Penn Valley, CA that features a waterfall and is rated as moderate.
+Fairy Falls Trail (AKA Beal Falls or Shingle Falls) is a 5.1 mile heavily trafficked loop trail located near Penn Valley, CA that features a waterfall and is rated as moderate.
 The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible from May until September.
-Dogs are also able to use this trail but must be kept on leash.
+Dogs and horses are also able to use this trail.

 dog friendly hiking mountain biking walking horses river views waterfall wild flowers wildlife